fenohm/Google-Cybersecurity-Certificate/README.md

 - [⚪] Course 06 – Sound the Alarm: Detection and Response
 - [⚪] Course 07 – Automate Cybersecurity Tasks with Python
 - [⚪] Course 08 – Prepare for Cybersecurity Jobs
+- [⚪] Course 09 – Accelerate your job search with AI.